amalto/platform6-ui-components/readme/helpers/Strings.md

  * @param { string[] } container - List of unavailables names.
  */
 function handleDuplicateNameFromArray( name: string, container: string[]): string;

 /**
+ * Handle ServiceItemFacade duplicate name.
+It work the same as "handleDuplicateNameFromArray"
+ * but for "ServiceItemFacade".
+ * @param { Id } id - Name to duplicate.
+ * @param { ServiceItemFacades } items - All items to compare the name to.
+ */
+function handleDuplicateServiceItemName( id: Id, items: ServiceItemFacades ): string;

+/**
  * Return a date string from timestamp and locale.